February 3, 2020

 That’s precisely what Fender, the iconic musical instrument manufacturer and distributor, found when it automated marketing processes.
 Fender switched to Workfront’s enterprise work management solution to automate repetitive tasks, such as planning, content approval, delivery, and archiving.
 Here’s how it worked out:

 Centralised request queue.
-Project requests and messages from more than 50 stakeholders are now channelled through the new single system into an efficient request queue.
+Project requests and messages from multiple stakeholders are now channelled through the new single system into an efficient request queue.
 It has given Fender the power to efficiently manage 150 active projects instead of a time-consuming pattern of wading through email threads and scheduling meetings to check whether projects are on track.

 Streamlined marketing requests.
 Standardised and simplified marketing requests means there’s little need for meetings to clarify the project brief.
 That’s saved the creative team two hours a day.